vrpvivek22/Patient-Document-Portal/design.md

 ### 1. Frontend (React)

-- User uploads a file or submits a form.
+- User uploads a file via the form.

-- Sends request to backend using REST API.
+- Sends a request to backend using the REST API.

 ### 2. Backend (Node.js / Express)